ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 Examples
 -------------
-* `SampleRasPiDMAgent <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/SampleRasPiDMAgent.java>`__ - A sample agent code that shows how to perform various device management operations on Raspberry Pi.
+* `ManagedRasPiGateway <https://github.com/ibm-messaging/gateway-samples/blob/master/java/gateway-samples/src/main/java/com/ibm/iotf/sample/client/gateway/devicemgmt/ManagedRasPiGateway.java>`__ - Gateway Device Management(DM) capabilities are demonstrated in this sample by managing the Arduino Uno device through the Raspberry Pi Gateway.
+If you do not have Raspberry Pi and Arduino UNO, don’t worry, you can still follow the sample to connect your device as a gateway and manage one or more attached devices.
+In this case, you can use your Windows or Linux server as the gateway instead of Raspberry Pi.
+Also, the sample has a simulator in place of Arduino UNO to respond to gateway requests.
-* `SampleRasPiManagedGateway <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/SampleRasPimanagedGateway.java>`__ - A sample code that shows how one can perform both device operations and management operations.
+* `HomeGatewaySample <https://github.com/ibm-messaging/gateway-samples/blob/master/java/advanced-gateway-sample/src/main/java/com/ibm/iotf/sample/gateway/HomeGatewaySample.java>`__ - A home gateway sample that manages few attached home devices like, Lights, Switches, Elevator, Oven and OutdoorTemperature.
-* `SampleRasPiDMAgentWithCustomMqttAsyncClient <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/SampleRasPiDMAgentWithCustomMqttAsyncClient.java>`__ - A sample agent code with custom MqttAsyncClient.
-* `SampleRasPiDMAgentWithCustomMqttClient <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/SampleRasPiDMAgentWithCustomMqttClient.java>`__ - A sample agent code with custom MqttClient.
-* `RasPiFirmwareHandlerSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/RasPiFirmwareHandlerSample.java>`__ - A sample implementation of FirmwareHandler for Raspberry Pi.
+* `GatewayFirmwareHandlerSample <https://github.com/ibm-messaging/iot-gateway-samples/blob/master/java/advanced-gateway-sample/src/main/java/com/ibm/iotf/sample/gateway/GatewayFirmwareHandlerSample.java>`__ - A sample implementation of FirmwareHandler for Raspberry Pi.
-* `DeviceActionHandlerSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/DeviceActionHandlerSample.java>`__ - A sample implementation of DeviceActionHandler
+* `GatewayActionHandlerSample <https://github.com/ibm-messaging/iot-gateway-samples/blob/master/java/advanced-gateway-sample/src/main/java/com/ibm/iotf/sample/gateway/GatewayActionHandlerSample.java>`__ - A sample implementation of DeviceActionHandler.
-* `ManagedGatewayWithLifetimeSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/ManagedGatewayWithLifetimeSample.java>`__ - A sample that shows how to send regular manage request with lifetime specified.
-* `DeviceAttributesUpdateListenerSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/DeviceAttributesUpdateListenerSample.java>`__ - A sample listener code that shows how to listen for a various device attribute changes.

 ----

 Recipe
 ----------

-Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-as-managed-device-to-ibm-iot-foundation/>`__ that shows how to connect the Raspberry Pi device as managed device to IBM Watson Internet of Things Platform to perform various device management operations in step by step using this client library.
+Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/raspberry-pi-as-managed-gateway-in-watson-iot-platform-part-1/>`__ that shows how to connect Raspberry Pi as Managed Gateway to IBM Watson IoT Platform and manage the attached devices.
+For example, update Arduino Uno device with a new sketch program, reboot Arduino Uno using the Watson IoT Platform device management protocol and etc..